mas-bandwidth/netcode/README.md

 * Protection against DDoS amplification attacks.
 * Protection against packet replay attacks.

-IMPORTANT: netcode.io does not support NAT punchthrough, since it is designed for dedicated server based games only.

 # How does it work?

 Please refer to the second half of this whitepaper: [Why can't I send UDP packets from a browser?](http://gafferongames.com/post/why_cant_i_send_udp_packets_from_a_browser/)